SAM9x75 User's Guide for Microchip Graphics Suite (MGS) Harmony

 Motorbike WVGA Cluster Simulator Output (Interactive)

 This application example features circular gauge clusters in a rectangular or round display.
-The rectangular version, called MGS Motorbike RTOS, runs with FreeRTOS™ in MCC Harmony and provides frame update rate and CPU usage metrics.
+The rectangular version, called MGS Motorbike RTOS, runs with FreeRTOS™ in MPLAB Code Configurator (MCC) Harmony and provides frame update rate and CPU usage metrics.

 Warning